ligandro/NRT-Player-Data-Report/README.md

 - Made using Python and libraries such as Pandas and Matplotlib.

 ### 1. Player Data Report
    Data from Wyscout.
-By filtering player positions and age/minutes criteria, we calculate percentile ranks and z-scores for each performance stat, identifies key player strengths, and visualizes their standout attributes.
+Used to identify key player strengths, and visualize their standout attributes.

   - **Key Features**